 CHM 112 Water and Energy: Resources for a Sustainable Future

 This is a theme-based science course focusing on energy resources and how our use of these resources influences our natural environment.
 Physical science topics will be introduced in parallel with consideration of fossil fuels, nuclear power, electricity generation, fuels for transportation, renewable and alternative energy strategies, environmental consequences of energy use and climate variability.
 Sustainability concepts will be discussed in the context of consideration of the world’s future energy needs.
 Includes laboratory.
 No prerequisite.

 CHM 123 General, Organic and Biochemistry for Nursing Professionals

 This course will cover the basic principles of chemistry needed to understand the chemistry of biological systems.
 The course is intended for those who wish to enter the nursing profession.
 The class will include laboratory and recitation sessions.
 Broadly, the class will focus on general and organic chemistry principles that will allow students to understand the biochemistry of biological molecules at the molecular level.
 The laboratory will focus onhelping students understand the scientific method using topics discussed in the lecture.
 Includes laboratory.
 Prerequisite: MTH 121.
 Spring Term.

 CHM 211 Chemical Principles I

 Topics covered include the following: stoichiometry, atomic structure, chemical bonding, aqueous solution chemistry, gases, liquids and solid state and solution properties.
-Designed for students in science-oriented careers (e.g., chemistry, biology, premedical, prephysical therapy).
-Includes laboratory.
-Prerequisite: high school chemistry.
+Designed for students pursuing science-oriented career paths (e.g., chemistry, biology, premedical, pre–physical therapy).
+Prerequisites: high school chemistry; concurrent registration for a laboratory session is required.
 Fall Term, Summer Term.